cpfaff/Open-Science-Paper/README.md

 	$(PDFLATEX) $(DOCUMENT).tex
 ```

-Special rules when you call make with the name of one of those (e.g make
+Special rules used when you call make with the name of one of them (e.g make
 noknit).
-The "noknit" rule call's PDF-LaTeX, BibTeX, and PDF-LaTeX again
+The "noknit" rule call's PDF-LaTeX, BibTeX, and PDF-LaTeX again if you
-if you have no Knitr chunks in your document and do not need them you can
+have no Knitr chunks in your document and do not need them you can use this
-use this option.
+option.

 ```
 noknit: